 Here is my recommended single-day itinerary at Epcot; it hits the major attractions while still having downtime to rest or run additional rides

 Start your day off by going to The Land building.
-The Land building is on the west side of Epcot – take the right hand path if you’re entering Epcot through the main entrance.
+The Land building is on the northwest side of Epcot – take the right hand path if you’re entering Epcot through the main entrance.
 If you get lost, look for signs or wave down a friendly Disney employee; they’ll be glad to point the way.

 The Land is home to two highly-rated rated Epcot attractions, Soarin’ and Living With The Land.
 Soarin’ is a glider simulator; you’re lifted into the air and “soar” over major world attractions.
 The ride is incredibly fun and realistic – you smell lavender while flying over India, or the smell of freshly cut grass while shooting over the African wild lands.
 Soarin’ is easily one of the best and most innovative rides in Disney World.